opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

         * lender        - (contributions) the source of a loan
         * borrower      - (contributions) the recipient of a loan
         * creditor      - (contributions) entity to which a debt is owed
-        * debtors       - (contributions) entity which owes a debt
+        * debtor        - (contributions) entity which owes a debt

 Form
 ----